SamOBrienOlinger/PP4/README.md

     }

-However, I changed many of the fixed units of measurement to dynamic units; made the color consistent with the color scheme across the rest of this project; and had to play around a lot with it's position for multpiple screen sizes and responsiveness.
+However, I changed many of the fixed units of measurement to dynamic units; changed the fon-size; made the color consistent with the color scheme across the rest of this project; and had to play around a lot with it's position for multiple screen sizes to ensure responsiveness.

   - To avoid the 'illusion of completeness' there are images visible above the fold area: